ChrstphrHll/npc_gen/students/Jess Beebe.md

 ---
 # Jess Beebe
 ### Description
-- Firbolg Cleric from Verdain
+- Firbolg Cleric from Aldercrown Empire
 - 3rd year Diplomacy student in Fiesn
 - short wavy brunette hair that's plain, Hazel eyes, and Pale Gray skin
 - Is Impressive and Unkind, and has Finesse as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes